The History of the Division of Juvenile Justice

 The State Reform School for boys in Marysville was authorized and opened in 1861.
 Ages ranged from 8-18 years.

 The State Reform School for Boys at Marysville closed due to lack of commitments.
 Twenty-eight boys were transferred to the San Francisco Industrial School.
-The State donated $10,000 to the San Francisco Industrial School and agreed to pay $15 in gold coin per month for each child of the school.
+The State donated $10,000 to the San Francisco Industrial School and agreed to pay $15 in gold coin per month for each child at the school.
 During this year, girls in the Industrial School were transferred to the Magdalen Asylum in San Francisco.

 The training ship Jamestown was transferred from the U.S. Navy to the City of San Francisco to supplement the San Francisco Industrial School.
 The ship was to provide training in seamanship and navigation for boys of eligible age.
 After six months, an examination was given and successful trainees were eligible for employment as seamen on regular merchant ships.